Program Director

 There are two areas of coursework in the MHHS: an academic core and a specialty track.
 A thesis or non-thesis option is available with each track.

-A total of 15 semester hours of coursework is devoted to a specialty track in health promotion, administration for health and human service professions, or health informatics.
+A total of 11-18 semester hours of coursework is devoted to a specialty track in health promotion, administration for health and human service professions,long term care administration or health informatics.
 Each track offers a thesis or non-thesis option.
 The non-thesis option in the health promotion, administration for health and human service professions, and health informatics track requires the student to complete an internship.
 The thesis must be submitted according to the general requirements established by the College of Graduate Studies.
 The student is required to defend the thesis in an oral presentation before a committee of graduate faculty from a minimum of two academic disciplines.
-Students selecting the non-thesis option must successfully complete a comprehensive examination and additional courses for graduation.

 COURSE | TITLE | S.H. |